hogaur/hogaur.github.io/_posts/2015-06-29-understanding-rake-tasks.markdown

 section: 'Code'
 description: 'How to write a custom rake task'
 ---
+*Understanding rake tasks and how to write a custom rake task*

 <body>
 <p>
 In your RAILS project working directory, when you type <em>rake routes</em> it lists all the routes you made in your application.
 This <em>rake routes</em> is a 'rake' <em>task</em> which is specified to list all routes in an application.
 Also there is a task <em>rake db:migrate</em> that runs your migrations.
 There are many tasks available to you, and they all can be listed using <em>rake -T</em>.
 But you are not restricted to the tasks listed in <em>rake -T</em> only.
 You can write your own custom rake tasks also.
 They will do mundane as well as hefty tasks you will ask them to do for you.
 But then, how to?
 </p>
 <p>
 Rake is ruby make.
 It replaces Unix make and use Rakefile and .rake